 The majority of Active Replica was implemented in this change

 Active Replica nodes allow you to read and write to both instances which can increase reads under high load, and have your backup/replica node ready to go in a failure scenario.
 Setup is as simple as setting up your proxy server to point to the healthy instance.
-Take a look at the HAProxy section for example configurations that can enable health checks, and different routing configurations (round-robin, first, etc) Setting up you proxy server is simple, and the keydb configuration is even simpler as decribed earlier.
+Take a look at the HAProxy section for example configurations that can enable health checks, and different routing configurations (round-robin, first, etc) Setting up you proxy server is simple, and the keydb configuration is even simpler as described earlier.
 An example config file:

 Instance-A config file:

 You can also append to config file